 The difficulties of weaning may only seem more frustrating with the pain and discomfort engorgement can cause.
-During this period of change, it’s key to take care of yourself to ensure the transition is as gentle as possible for you and baby.
+During this period of change, you’ll need to take care of yourself to ensure the transition is as gentle as possible for you and your baby.

 If you’re experiencing breast pain during the weaning period, here are some ways to reduce and manage it: